rootflags/tis-clone/HOWTO.md

 # How to Use the Scripts
-* Install this software into /tis-clone
+* Install this software into /tis-clone.
+If you put it somewhere else, modify $BASE in tis-clone.cfg with the location
 * cp tis-clone.cfg /etc/

 Account Prep: